 As I mentioned in that article, the inspiration for this came from another DOS game, Betrayal at Krondor.
-In that game, chests with riddles written on them can be found.
+It's an RPG in which chests with riddles written on them can be found.
 The player must rotate tumblers and spell out the correct answer to unlock the chest and claim the treasure inside.

 When you look at the two games side by side, the resemblance is obvious:

 Since finishing Blobs II in 1998, I thought the wordlock concept could be expanded into its own game, perhaps with as many as 100 riddles.
 However, Game-Maker, the software I was using, created DOS games when just about everyone had Windows or a Mac.
 I had moved on to Flash as well, and the idea would lie dormant for the next fifteen years.